santoshchejarla/chsantoshkumar211.github.io/blog_md/bgu.md

+ <h2>Summer School at Ben-Gurion University of the Negev, Israel.</h2>

 _Sometimes we need to look beyond what we believe exists and what is possible for ourselves.
 We can do this by allowing ourselves to open our eyes to new possibilities._